modicio/issue-board/README.md

 ## Release Notes

-This case-study is not guaranteed to be compatible with the nwest modicio version.
+This case-study is not guaranteed to be compatible with the newest modicio version.
 A compiled modicio version is included in this repo.

 ## Getting Started

+### modicio

+This project contains a static build of the [modicio framework](https://github.com/modicio/modicio).
+Please check the modicio documentation and wiki for more Information.

+### Feature DSL

+This project contains a static build of the [featurelang project](https://github.com/modicio/feature-dsl-tools) to compile feature requests at runtime.
+Please check the respective documentation.

 ### Start from CI Build